ungoogled-software/ungoogled-chromium-wiki/faq.md

 1. **Always install extension MIME type requests**

     Change the flag `chrome://flags/#extension-mime-request-handling` to `Always prompt for install`.
-Then when using the CRX URL from the omnibox or the custom search engine, the browser will prompt for installation.
+Then when using the CRX URL from the omnibox, the custom search engine, or the Bookmarklet, the browser will prompt for installation.

-1. **Drag and drop**
+2. **Drag and drop**

     **NOTE**: There are certain circumstances where this method fails on KDE Plasma.